matryer/xbar/xbarapp.com/articles/2021/03/13/Upgrade-legacy-BitBar-plugins.md

 Your plugin will run in xbar without any changes.
 However, there are a few tweaks you should make and one or two shiny new features to look at.

-# What's new in xbar?
+# What's new/changed in xbar?

 1. Unlock new features by upgrading your metadata - change `<bitbar.*>` tags to `<xbar.*>`
 1. Use the `shell` parameter instead of `bash`